jSUNSH1NEw/World.protocol/README.md

 # ⚠️ License
+TODO :

 The WRLD decentralise application is free and open-source software licensed under the GNU General Public License v3.0.
-All designs were created by [Joffrey Weertz](https://github.com/chroline).
+All designs were created by [Joffrey Weertz](https://github.com/jSUNSH1NEw).

 <br />